Dennis Rodman gets emotional discussing Trump and Kim

 Rodman is perhaps the only person in the world who has personal relationships with both the US President -- he participated on Trump's pre-presidency reality TV show, "The Celebrity Apprentice" -- and North Korean leader Kim Jong Un.

+If what Rodman says is true, it represents a marked turnaround from 2014, when Trump, who had yet to be elected president, described Rodman as "either drunk or on drugs (delusional)" in response to the basketball star's suggestion the two might travel to North Korea together.

+"Crazy Dennis Rodman is saying I wanted to go to North Korea with him.
+Never discussed, no interest, last place on Earth I want to go to," tweeted Trump.

-Asked about his relationship with Kim, Rodman said the North Korea dictator was "more like a big kid" who "loves to have a good time."
+Discussing his relationship with Kim, Rodman said the North Korea dictator was "more like a big kid" who "loves to have a good time."

 "He was taking selfies and all that," said Rodman of his various meetings with Kim.
 "This guy wants to be around the world, he wants to go to America."